liferay/liferay-docs/userGuide/en/chapters/21-configuring-for-high-availability.markdown

-- Scenario 4: The portal administrator overrides the default cache configuration files and sets `cluster.link.enabled=true` and `ehcache.cluster.link.replication=true`.
+- Scenario 4: The portal administrator overrides the default cache configuration files and sets `cluster.link.enabled=true` and `ehcache.cluster.link.replication.enabled=true`.
 In this case, Liferay uses Cluster Link based replication for any caches configured with the LiferayCacheEventListenerFactory classs.
 If the portal administrator configured a different CacheEventListener class for a specific cache (e.g., JGroups), then Liferay uses that listener class.
 This a basically a hybrid